FaKod/sjersey-client/README.md

     $ mvn clean install
 ```

-Or try to maven fetch it with a Github Maven Repo:
+Or fetch it with Maven (the Sonatype Maven Repo is only needed if you want to use a SNAPSHOT version):

 ```xml
 <repositories>